Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

   - You can also manually request save with F5.
 If the save doesn't happen immediately it means the game state is not safe for saving.
 - Do not enable autosaves.
 They can often save the game at troublesome moments like the above.
   > Autosaves created by Skyrim SafeSave System Overhaul, are safe and can be trusted
+- Do not load saves when caught doing crimes.
+The list has alternative mechanics to evade bounties.
 - Respect the [Acheron](https://www.nexusmods.com/skyrimspecialedition/mods/108159?tab=description) alternative death system rather than reloading save after dying.
 Reloading saves after dying in combat is especially dangerous for save health.